 - Vessel layout is most important, speed is less important.
 Any boat should be able to accommodate charter guests comfortably.
 Two- and three-stateroom boats with more than one head are currently the most popular.

-- Quality, easily accessible boating equipment aids in ensuring the charter guest chooses your boat
+- Quality, easily accessible boating equipment aids in ensuring the charter guest choose your boat

-- A good dinghy and outboard, array of electronics, and added features helps make a charter holiday successful and increases the likelihood of repeat bookings
+- A good dinghy and outboard, an array of electronics, and added features help make a charter holiday successful and increases the likelihood of repeat bookings

 - All systems must work well.
 Primarily, the main engine(s), outboard, generator, refrigeration, electric windlass and sails.
 Any of these working inefficiently will damper the enjoyment of the charter guest from the outset.

 - A well-maintained boat is essential.
 Quality maintenance, including immaculate, shiny, odour-free interiors (even the bilges) and exteriors, is what makes the difference to our customers.